 - whether there were allegations of stalking or controlling behaviour

 - whether the complainant recants his or her statement

-- It is in your best interests to hire an experienced lawyer to defend your legal rights.
-If you have been charged with domestic assault, contact Kostman & Pyzer today.
+It is in your best interests to hire an experienced lawyer to defend your legal rights.
+If you have been charged with domestic assault, contact Pyzer Criminal Lawyers today.